-Over the last several years, there have been a wave of mindless and merciless tragedies involving the loss of life on a large scale unseen, both in our country and abroad in recent times…or maybe as a country we have been blessedly insulated from the random violence that seems to occur on a regular basis in today’s culture.
+Over the last several years, there has been a wave of mindless and merciless tragedies involving the loss of life on a large scale, unseen, both in our country and abroad in recent times…or maybe as a country, we have been blessedly insulated from the random violence that seems to occur on a regular basis in today’s culture.

 With media coverage and the 24/7 news cycles, it becomes ever more difficult to prevent children from hearing details and seeing pictures from these events, recounted, or even shown, through various media outlets.

 What do we tell our children when the inevitable questions come from overheard talk on the playground, at school or other places?
 Sidestepping is probably not a good idea, depending on what is age appropriate.
 And that seems to be the key.

 Sometimes, we parents make the assumption that our children know more of a tragic event than they actually do.
 So, as Fred Rogers of the renowned Mr. Rogers’ Neighborhood Peabody Award winning series counseled parents on this topic:

 - Ask first, What do you know about this?